tw-mosip/inji-wallet/docs/presentation-during-issuance.md

   - Because the Wallet is responsible for user interactions, including displaying requests and obtaining user consent.
 Hence, the Wallet needs to validate the request and process it accordingly.
   - This also allows the Wallet to have control over how it wants to handle the presentation request and which library to use for VP response creation.
 - In step 5, why is authenticateVerifier called with urlEncodedAuthorizationRequest = null and authorizationRequest = ovpRequest?
-  - Because in this flow, the openid4vp request is received by value (not as a URL).
+  - Because in this flow, the openid4vp request is received by value (as JSON and not as a URL).
 Hence, we pass it as authorizationRequest.
 - In step 6, why is there a special validation for response_mode?
   - Because in this flow, the response_mode can be `iar-post` or `iar-post.jwt`, which are specific to interactive authorization requests.
   - Hence, we need to skip the response_uri check for these modes as ovp_request may not contain response_uri in such cases and response is sent to the interaction endpoint of the issuer.